MahamudM90/expanding-cards/README.md

 # expanding-cards
-This is a Basic Level Web-Site Expanding-card.
+This is a Basic Level Web-Site o Expanding-card.